micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 This approach is a specialisation of the following one, where all the configuration and transformation libraries are centralised in a single node.

-This proposal requires transformation library development, but the integration will be the same as a regular ROS2 node, so no micro-ROS specific development should be expected.
+This proposal requires transformation library development, but the integration will be the same as a regular ROS 2 node, so no micro-ROS specific development should be expected.

 **Architecture**